googlefonts/gf-docs/ProjectChecklist/README.md

 ##### fontmake

 New UFO and Glyphs compiler (which is still experimental, but the libre font movement is adopting so please do use and test.)
-Install the very latest version from git master:
+Install the very latest version from git main:

     mkdir -p ~/src/github.com/googlei18n;
     cd ~/src/github.com/googlei18n;